 Cats any age can develop hypercalcemia.
 In one review of 427 cats with idiopathic hypercalcemia, the average age being around 9.8 years of age, long-haired cats were over-represented and both genders were equally represented.

 The most common cause of hypercalcemia is idiopathic (IHC), meaning no underlying cause can be found.
 Most cases of hypercalcemia are due to increased gastrointestinal uptake from the food or excessive mobilisation of stored calcium from the bones.
-Some diseases which can lead to hypercalcemia (in order of incidence) include:

-Acute or chronic renal failure.
+- Acute or chronic renal failure

-Cancer (lymphoma, squamous cell carcinoma, multiple myeloma).
+- Cancer (lymphoma, squamous cell carcinoma, multiple myeloma)

-Ingestion of certain houseplants.
+- Ingestion of certain houseplants

-Vitamin D toxicity, generally caused by over supplementation or rodenticide poisoning.
+- Vitamin D toxicity, generally caused by over supplementation or rodenticide poisoning

 Cats are more resistant to the clinical consequences of hypercalcemia than dogs and many may remain asymptomatic.
 Often hypercalcemia is discovered only during routine blood tests.